ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 Should I use Qmerit or get an independent assessment first?

 Get an independent NEC 220.82 load calculation first.
-For $12.99, you'll know exactly what your panel can handle before committing to a $3,000–$6,000 installation quote from a referral network.
+For $12.99, you'll know exactly what your panel can handle before you commit to an installation quote from a referral network.
+Homeowners often report those quotes running $3,000 to $6,000.

 NEC References: